-Better than treated wastewater from Jacksonville into the Suwannee Basin
+Suwannee Basin Residents Deserve Better than Jacksonville’s treated wastewater

-Why do three unelected water management boards want to spend $1.1 billion for a bad solution to two water problems?
+By John S. Quarterman

-The plan is to pipe treated wastewater from the JEA Buckman wastewater plant more than 60 miles into the Suwannee Basin to replenish wetlands and raise flows and levels in springs and rivers.
-It’s called Water First North Florida (WFNF),1 and it’s wasteful, slow, fragile, and based on unproven technology.
+Why do three unelected water management boards want to spend $1.1 billion to pipe Jacksonville’s wastewater to the Suwannee River Basin?
+It’s a bad solution to the problems of our depleting aquifer and the misguided law that attempts to correct this.

-If it’s clean enough to drink, Jacksonville can drink it.
-If it’s not, why should the Suwannee Basin accept it to contaminate wetlands, seep into groundwater where cave divers and rare species swim, and come back up in drinking water wells and springs and rivers where people and animals swim?
-All twelve Suwannee Basin counties have approved a resolution against WFNF and for seawater desalination or other solutions.2
+“Water First North Florida” (WFNF) is an ill-conceived proposal to transport treated wastewater from the Jacksonville Electric Authority (JEA) Buckman plant more than 60 miles into the Suwannee Basin.
+The idea is that it would replenish wetlands and raise the water table in our springs and rivers.
+The process is wasteful, slow, and based on unproven technology.
+Moreover, it poses a potential risk to the health of our fragile aquifer.

-The proposal is being pushed by the unelected boards of JEA (Jacksonville’s private water and wastewater utility), and the Suwannee and St. Johns River Water Management Districts (SJRWMD and SRWMD).
+If this treated wastewater is clean enough to drink, Jacksonville can drink it.
+If it’s not, why should the residents of the Suwannee Basin allow it to contaminate our wetlands, seep into groundwater where cave divers and rare species swim, and rise up to our drinking water wells and springs and rivers?
+All 12 Suwannee Basin counties have approved a resolution against WFNF, proposing instead that we consider seawater desalination or other solutions.2

-The $1.1 billion cost estimate does not include building the pipelines, nor the cost of obtaining rights of way, nor operational costs.
-Why should people in the St. Johns Basin accept likely rate increases from cost overruns, operational costs, and lawsuits about pipelines and by neighboring landowners?
-JEA should line up with its own customers, “JEA is dedicated to serving our customers and delivering reliable, sustainable services at reasonable rates.”3
+The unelected boards of JEA (Jacksonville’s private water and wastewater utility) and the Suwannee and St. Johns River Water Management Districts (SJRWMD and SRWMD) are pushing the WFNF proposal.
+Their $1.1 billion cost estimate does not include the costs of building the pipelines, obtaining rights of way, or operational costs.
+Residents of Jacksonville would see their water rates increase to pay for cost overruns, operational costs, and lawsuits by neighboring landowners.
+JEA ironically tells its customers that it is “dedicated to delivering reliable, sustainable services at reasonable rates.”3 How will they keep this commitment?

-In May we heard that, “the Water First North Florida project is being canceled in its current form.”4 Actually, the state legislature zeroed a $20 million line item for WFNF.5 But that’s peanuts compared to the combined $525 million already dedicated by JEA and SJRWMD, plus more promised by FDEP.
+Senator Corey Simon stated in May that “the Water First North Florida project is being canceled in its current form.”4 Actually, the state legislature zeroed a $20 million line item for WFNF.5 But that’s peanuts compared to the combined $525 million already dedicated by JEA and SJRWMD, plus more promised by FDEP.

 It ain’t dead yet.

-People in both basins do get to vote in local, state, and federal elections.
-Defeating WFNF should be an issue.
+People in both basins get to vote in local, state, and federal elections.
+Defeating WFNF should be a important concern.

 The Problems

-Low levels and flows of springs and rivers and drying wetlands ly enreal problem, especially in the Suwannee Basin.6
+Low levels and flows of springs and rivers and drying wetlands critically threaten our water supply, especially in the Suwannee Basin.6

-SB 64 of 20217 requires wastewater outflows into rivers to cease in 2032 (or maybe later8) unless they are basically drinking water quality.
-That is likely what caused JEA’s board in November 2025 to dedicate $400 million to WFNF9 and the St. Johns River Water Management District (SJRWMD) to dedicate $125 million.10 SB 64 got a loophole added a few years later: if the outflow goes to replenish wetlands or increase levels and flows in springs and rivers,11 it doesn’t have to be clean enough to drink.
-That loophole conveniently matches WFNF.
+SB 64 (passed in 2021)7 requires wastewater outflows into rivers to cease in 2032 (or maybe later8) unless they are basically drinking water quality.
+Reaction to this bill is likely what caused JEA’s board in November 2025 to dedicate $400 million to WFNF9 and the St. Johns River Water Management District to dedicate $125 million.10 SB 64 got a loophole added a few years later: If the outflow goes to replenish wetlands or increase levels and flows in springs and rivers,11 it doesn’t have to be clean enough to drink.
+That loophole conveniently matches the terms of WFNF.

-Better Solutions
+Better Solutions Exist

-Less expensive, faster, and more robust solutions to each of these problems start with reducing the biggest source of water withdrawals12 from the Floridan Aquifer in north Florida: Jacksonville.13 That would improve levels and flows in the Suwannee Basin.
-Potable reuse (recycling wastewater), brackish desalination of the St. Johns River, or seawater desalination all are better approaches to allowing our aquifer to recharge.would do that.
+Jacksonville itself is one of the largest users of water from the Floridan aquifer in north Florida.
+Less expensive, faster, and more robust solutions to these problems start with reducing its drawdowns12,13 Such reduction would improve levels and flows in the Suwannee Basin.
+Potable reuse (recycling wastewater), desalination of the brackish St. Johns River, or seawater desalination all are better approaches to allowing our aquifer to recharge.